 9. Alexa Isn’t Quite the Instant Buying Tool Yet

-Although some 50 million Amazon Echos have been sold since they were released in 2015, they’re not yet being widely used for purchases.
+Although half a billion Amazon Echos have been sold since they were released in 2015, they’re not yet being widely used for purchases.
 Users ask Alexa questions and check on order statuses, but only about 2% of them use Alexa for making new purchases.
 It shows that users still highly value seeing products and reading about them before purchasing them.

 10. But Alexa Can Still Do a Whole Lot